05 November 2024 Final regulations implement the advanced manufacturing investment credit established by the CHIPS Act of 2022

 The final regulations retain the general definition of "applicable taxpayer," from Prop.
 Reg.
 Section 1.50-2(b)(2)(i)(A) but adopt special rules for partnerships and S corporations.
 If a partnership placed property in service for which the AMIC was determined, the final regulations define "applicable taxpayer" as:

-Similar rules apply to S corporations and shareholders.
-Implications Scope of 'semiconductors' and 'semiconductor manufacturing' While many commenters requested an expansion of the definition of "semiconductor" to include additional products, substances and processes, Treasury and the IRS declined to expand the scope of the defined term, noting the importance of consistency with the definition from the Department of Commerce, as provided in the Commerce Final Rule (15 CFR 231.115).
+While many commenters requested an expansion of the definition of "semiconductor" to include additional products, substances and processes, Treasury and the IRS declined to expand the scope of the defined term, noting the importance of consistency with the definition from the Department of Commerce, as provided in the Commerce Final Rule (15 CFR 231.115).
 In a taxpayer-friendly turn, however, the final regulations expanded the definition of "semiconductor manufacturing" to include "semiconductor wafer production" (including the production of solar wafers).
 The Preamble describes the policy consideration for including the production of solar wafers, noting that there are "specific supply chain and national security considerations regarding the production of solar wafers not present in the case of other related products."
 The inclusion of wafer production (including solar) is a welcome addition for many taxpayers deeply integrated in the semiconductor (and solar) manufacturing supply chain.
 Manufacturers of semiconductor wafers and solar wafers that did not expect to be able to claim the AMIC should act now to determine whether to claim a credit and how to comply with the final regulations.
 The final regulations do not include further upstream production processes, such as the production of precursor materials (e.g., polysilicon), within the scope of "semiconductor manufacturing."
 Commenters requested the production of additional products and substances be included within semiconductor manufacturing; however, the government indicated this would not be appropriate as those are materials consumed or substantially transformed during the semiconductor manufacturing processes and not included in the Commerce Rule definition of "semiconductor manufacturing."
 Therefore, taxpayers that only produce precursor materials are unable to claim the AMIC and instead may be eligible to obtain funding (e.g., grants/loans) from the government through the Department of Commerce's CHIPS incentive programs.
-Elimination of 'finished' requirement For taxpayers that manufacture semiconductors and semiconductor manufacturing equipment, the final regulations' removal of "finished" from the definition of an "advanced manufacturing facility" is reflective of industry practice and the modifications to the definitions of "semiconductor manufacturing" and "semiconductor manufacturing equipment."
+For taxpayers that manufacture semiconductors and semiconductor manufacturing equipment, the final regulations' removal of "finished" from the definition of an "advanced manufacturing facility" is reflective of industry practice and the modifications to the definitions of "semiconductor manufacturing" and "semiconductor manufacturing equipment."
 As noted, this is welcome news for certain taxpayers, including those that produce semiconductor wafers and solar wafers.
-Primary purpose The government responded favorably to requests that the final regulations include a minimum threshold that would satisfy the "primary purpose" requirement for an advanced manufacturing facility.
+The government responded favorably to requests that the final regulations include a minimum threshold that would satisfy the "primary purpose" requirement for an advanced manufacturing facility.
 Under the final regulations, a facility has the "primary purpose" of manufacturing semiconductors or semiconductor manufacturing equipment if more than 50% of its potential output, as measured by the costs of production, revenue received in an arm's length transaction or units produced is derived from the manufacturing of semiconductors or semiconductor manufacturing equipment.
 The adoption of a more-than-50%-threshold minimum standard benefits taxpayers by providing certainty (unlike the proposed regulations, which included only an example suggesting a potential 75% threshold, rather than a set minimum threshold).
-Physically located or co-located property and other eligible property In another welcome development, Treasury and the IRS acknowledged that no provision under IRC Section 48D requires a taxpayer to own the advanced manufacturing facility as a prerequisite to claiming the AMIC.
+In another welcome development, Treasury and the IRS acknowledged that no provision under IRC Section 48D requires a taxpayer to own the advanced manufacturing facility as a prerequisite to claiming the AMIC.
 Therefore, taxpayers that place in service qualified property that is co-located at another taxpayer's advanced manufacturing facility (e.g., certain fabless semiconductor companies) may be able to claim the AMIC (assuming they otherwise meet the requirements of IRC Section 48D and the final regulations).

-| ||||||
+Document ID: 2024-2023 | ||||||